Choose the best Santa Maria domestic violence attorney

 How to reach me for legal guidance

-- First we have a call and create a plan of action if you want to move forward.
+- First we have a free call, and then (if you decide) a $40 consultation to create a plan of action.

 - Second, I defend you in court according to our plan, either in a jury trial or a plea deal.